psychemedia/island-storynotes/spithead_mutiny.md

 A Royal proclamation was signed, and sealed, and one hundred copies printed off.
 Then it was sent, post haste, to Portsmouth.

 On board the Charlotte, the men were still suspicious.
 It looked like a Royal Pardon, but was it?
-Thy demanded to see the original, which then had to be brought over from the Royal George.
+They demanded to see the original, which then had to be brought over from the Royal George.

 And so it was that a week or so after the ropes had first been hung over the yard arms, they were taken down, and the Spithead mutiny was over.